vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 }
 ```

-It is quite common to use JWTs to convey information about authentication (user identitiy) and authorization (user roles, permissions).
+It is quite common to use JWTs to convey information about authentication (user identity) and authorization (user roles, permissions).
 OpenID providers such as [Keycloak](https://www.keycloak.org/) can issue OAuth2 access tokens for users to clients in the form of JWTs.
-This access tokens can then inturn be used the access other services or APIs on behalf of the user.
-The server which provides those services or APIs is often called a `resource server`.
+This access tokens can then in turn be used the access other services or APIs on behalf of the user.
+The server providing those services or
+APIs is often called  `resource server`.

 A JWT payload generated by Keycloak looks like this:
 ```